Wes1262/RetroNews/readme.md

 <img src="./embeds/logo192.png" align="right">

-**Retro computer information has been steadily disappearing from the internet.** While _archive.org_ does an excellent job most of the time, archived pages can sometimes fail to save correctly or become unusable later on.
-This often happens due to the heavy use of JavaScript on these sites or, in some cases, major hardware failures at _archive.org_.
-**With this repository, we aim to manually preserve interesting news articles, guides, and resources for retro computing enthusiasts, ensuring they remain accessible even when the original pages are lost.**
+**Retro computer information has been disappearing from the internet.** While _archive.org_ does an excellent job most of the time, archived pages can sometimes fail to save correctly or become unusable later on.
+This often happens due to the heavy use of JavaScript on these sites or, in some cases, major hardware failures at _archive.org_. **With this repository, we aim to manually preserve interesting news articles, guides, and resources for retro computing enthusiasts, ensuring they remain accessible even when the original pages are lost.**

 <small>**Note:** despite sharing similar goals to _The Retro Web_'s, and despite having a deliberately similar logo,